ai4os/ai4-docs/source/user/overview/cookiecutter-template.rst

     │
     ├─ README.md              <- README for developers and users.
     │
-    └─ metadata.json          <- Defines information propagated to the DEEP Marketplace
+    └─ metadata.json          <- Defines information propagated to the AI4OS Dashboard

 **Child-module branch**